Poet, Writer, Teacher, Editor

-Jenny Sadre-Orafai is the author of Malak, Paper, Cotton, Leather, and five chapbooks.
+Jenny Sadre-Orafai is the author of Malak, Paper Cotton Leather, and five chapbooks.
+Book of Levitations, her poetry collection with Anne Champion is forthcoming from Trembling Pillow Press in 2019.
 Her poetry has appeared in Cream City Review, Ninth Letter, The Cortland Review, Hotel Amerika, The Pinch, and other journals.
 Her prose has appeared in Los Angeles Review, The Rumpus, South Loop Review, Fourteen Hills, The Collagist, and other journals.
-She is co-founding editor of Josephine Quarterly, an Associate Professor of English at Kennesaw State University, and Executive Director of Georgia Writers Association.
+She is co-founding editor of Josephine Quarterly, Professor of English at Kennesaw State University, and Executive Director of Georgia Writers Association.

 Jenny Sadre-Orafai’s Malak is a splendidly written book that considers where metaphysical themes and elliptical lyric intersect.
 At its core, this collection inquires about spiritual inheritance and relationships through the skillful deployment of images that wrap the reader in their clutch.
 Sadre-Orafai’s poems, rooted in memory, mourning and honor, are hauntingly surreal yet solidly material.